Nova Hreod Academy: New campus

 At Easter 2007, Hreod Parkway was vacated and everyone moved into the new campus built on an adjacent greenfield site.
 The new school was renamed Nova Hreod.

 Julie Tridgell became headteacher in September 2008.
 In 2009, and again in 2016, GCSE results put Nova Hreod on the list of the most improved schools in the country.

+In September 2024, James Harding-Mbogo became head teacher, replacing Nick Wells.
+In 2025, Nova Hreod Academy was ranked 5th best school in Swindon.

-ULT Academy conversion and transformation
+Academy conversion and transformation

-The school converted to Academy status during the 2013/14 school year, under the United Learning group (ULT).
-This conversion saw ULT's Darren Barton take over as Headteacher (Principal in ULT terms).
+The school converted to academy status during the 2013/14 school year, under the United Learning group (ULT).
+This conversion saw ULT's Darren Barton take over as headteacher (the principal in ULT terms).

 In 2015 the school's headline GCSE measures doubled to 60%.
 The following year, this increased to 62% of students gaining at least five A*–C grades including English and Maths.
-In February 2017, Ofsted inspectors judged the school to be 'Good', the first time in the school's history that it had achieved such a rating.
+In February 2017, Ofsted inspectors judged the school to be 'Good', the first time in the school's history that it had achieved this rating.